rstudio/shiny/_includes/tutorial/reactivity.md

 })
 </code></pre>

 To turn reactive values into outputs that can viewed on the web page, we assigned them to the `output` object (also passed to the `shinyServer` function).
-Here is an example of an assignment to an output that depends on both the `datasetInput` reactive function we just defined as well as `input$obs`:
+Here is an example of an assignment to an output that depends on both the `datasetInput` reactive expression we just defined, as well as `input$obs`:

-<pre><code class="r">output$view &lt;- reactiveTable(function() {
+<pre><code class="r">output$view &lt;- renderTable({
    head(datasetInput(), n = input$obs)
 })
 </code></pre>

-This function will be re-executed (and its output re-rendered in the browser) whenever either the `datasetInput` or `input$obs` value changes.
+This expression will be re-executed (and its output re-rendered in the browser) whenever either the `datasetInput` or `input$obs` value changes.

 ### Back to the Code